UnquietCode/JState/README.md

 });
 ```

-Sequence Matchers are callbacks which are triggered whenever the specified sequence of states
+`SequenceHandler`s are callbacks which are triggered whenever the specified sequence of states
 occurs in the state machine.
 ```java
 List<Color> _pattern = Arrays.asList(Color.Blue, Color.Green, Color.Orange);